YinchengChen23/PreLect/README.md

 >>> Fig.savefig(outputPath)
 ```

 We recommend determining the optimal lambda value based on the inflection point of the BCE loss curve.
 This point marks the crucial balance where the regularization term outweighs the loss term.
-So we designed a function `lambda_decision` to find the inflection point by slicing the BCE loss curve into `k` part via segemented regression.
+So we designed a function `LambdaDecision` to find the inflection point by slicing the BCE loss curve into `k` part via segemented regression.

-`lambda_decision(result_dict, k, savepath=None, fig_width=8, fig_height=4)`
+`LambdaDecision(result_dict, k, savepath=None, fig_width=8, fig_height=4)`

 |                 |                                                                      |
 |-----------------|----------------------------------------------------------------------|